 Stade de France

-Built for the 1998 football World Cup the Stade de France first played host to international rugby in February that year.
+Built for the 1998 football World Cup the Stade de France took on a dual purpose almost immediately, first playing host to international rugby in February that year.

 That summer the French football team wrote themselves into the history books at the Stade de France by lifting the World Cup for the first time with a 3-0 win over Brazil.

-The Stade de France played host to the rugby equivalent nine years later in October 2007 with South Africa defeating England 15-6 to lift the Webb Ellis Trophy.
+And the stadium played host to the rugby equivalent nine years later, in October 2007, with South Africa defeating England 15-6 to lift the Webb Ellis Trophy - making it the only stadium to have hosted a World Cup final in both sports.

 With a capacity of 80,000 it is the sixth largest stadium in Europe, just behind Twickenham, and replaced Parc des Princes as the home of French rugby.